scambo00/NodeRed-Honeywell-Lyric-API/README.md

 ### 2.4)App created get Keys
 <img src='/images/appCreated.jpg'/>

-Copy keys to Node Red to be used later
+Copy Consumer Key and Consumer Secret to be used later

 ### 2.8)Log On and Allow access
 <img src='/images/logOn.jpg'/>